Part 3. Hungary: Childhood and Early Adulthood

 And Karinthy himself writes of walking the streets of Budapest and suddenly being accosted by eager little boys who recognized him and wanted to shake his hand and get his autograph.15 Most likely the boys were enamoured of Karinthy’s perennially popular Please Sir!
 (1916), a collection of humorously perceptive stories about schoolboy life (fig. 4).
 So even among children, Karinthy was a living legend.
 Robert likely also had read and loved that book, and his meeting with Karinthy, who encouraged him and called him his “spiritual son,” made an unforgettable impression on the boy.

 After Robert finished the fourth grade, Henrik and Stephanie reconsidered the plan to withdraw him from school to learn a trade.
-Having observed his talents and listening to the entreaties of his teacher, they were convinced to cultivate his intellectual gifts rather than apprentice him to a carpenter.
+Having observed his talents and listened to the entreaties of his teacher, they were convinced to cultivate his intellectual gifts rather than apprentice him to a carpenter.
 When Robert was fourteen, his father placed him in Regia Scuola Italiana, the Italian high school in Budapest, so that he could become fluent in a second language; there Zend also studied Latin and German.
 One of his professors was Joseph Füsi, a prominent translator of plays by Luigi Pirandello.
 Zend describes Füsi as a personal friend who encouraged him to write and translate.16

 Childhood travels to Italy and studies at the Italian high school fostered in Robert an enduring love of languages.
 He went on to study literature in several other languages and twenty years later earned a graduate degree in Italian literature at the University of Toronto.
 And his high school studies with Füsi likely influenced his decision to write about Pirandello for his master’s thesis.